Gaganholkar01/bank-customer-churn-analysis-powerbi/README.md

 ### 5.2 Critical Failure in Senior Inactive Segment

 The combination of age (50+) and inactivity results in a near-total abandonment rate.
-This indicates a systemic failure to engage and retain older, non-active customers, demanding immediate personalized attention.
+This indicates a systemic failure to engage and retain older, non-active customers, demanding immediate personalised attention.

 > **Visual Evidence: Critical Failure Age 50+ Churn Rate**
 > ![Critical Failure Age 50+ Churn Rate](images/churn-by-age-segmentation.png)